op2-platforms/op2cad/README.md

 More complicated things are and more important it become to have a proper way of developing, deploying and maintaining your CAD contents.

-This platform is my thought process outcome about how to manage contents using Git powerful features and a way to angage with the community to use each other strengh and resources to create quality contents for everyone.
+This platform is my thought process outcome about how to manage contents using Git powerful features and a way to angage with the community to use each other strengh and resources to create even more quality contents for everyone.

 ## The Design